mabdn/spi-peripheral-memory-reader/README.md

 <img src="assets/images/readme_usage_frequency_and_output_file_prompt.png" alt="Application prompts for frequency and file name" style="width:400px;"/>

 After the user entered the required inputs, the application will confirm the inputs, read the memory from the peripheral device, and return as soon as it is done reading.
+It also creates a log file in the same folder as the executable which shows the errors and corrections during data transfer.

 <img src="assets/images/readme_usage_application_returned.png" alt="Application returns after it is done" style="width:600px;"/>